marciomonzon/publish-subscribe-rabbitmq/README.md

 # Publish / Subscribe Application Example
-Event Oriented Arch with ASP.NET and Rabbit MQ.
+Event Oriented Arch with ASP.NET and Rabbit MQ. <br>
 I've followed the article in the references section to implement this example.

 ## Stack